 Supporting SKAdNetwork:

-Kochava’s SKAdNetwork support is seamlessly integrated with standard event tracking.
+Kochava’s SKAdNetwork support is seamlessly integrated with standard event measurement.

-After setting up SKAdNetwork in your Free App Analytics dashboard, the SDK will automatically:
+After setting up SKAdNetwork in your Kochava dashboard, the SDK will automatically:

 - Call Apple’s SKAdNetwork registration at the first opportunity following launch.